-- 39. In all races, skippers must use their own sails.
+39. In all races, skippers must use their own sails.
+Masters and juniors may use borrowed or chartered sails for their respective World Championships.
 The number on the main sails shall correspond to a measured hull on which dues for the current year have been paid and registered in the skipper's name.
-If he owns more than one boat, he may use numbers corresponding to either boat. - Numbers: Placing of racing numbers, letter and emblems shall comply with ISAF rules and additional detail requirements of these Class rules.
-Racing numbers shall be located at different heights on the two sides of the sail, the median distance down from the top of the sail being between on third and one half the distance from the top of the sail to the boom. - Letters: The use of letters to designate the country in which the boat is registered is required and the letters shall be at different heights on the two sides of the sail and shall be above the numbers on both sides.
+If he owns more than one boat, he may use numbers corresponding to either boat (See paragraph 19, Constitution, on page ).

+Numbers: Placing of racing numbers, letter and emblems shall comply with ISAF rules and additional detail requirements of these Class rules.
+Racing numbers shall be located at different heights on the two sides of the sail, the median distance down from the top of the sail being between on third and one half the distance from the top of the sail to the boom.
+Letters: The use of letters to designate the country in which the boat is registered is required and the letters shall be at different heights on the two sides of the sail and shall be above the numbers on both sides.

 Insignia: The Class insignia shall be located immediately above the top batten, and shall be an accurate reproduction of the official insignia, which may be obtained from Executive Director.
 Honor award chevron may be displayed immediately below the top batten.
 The insignia, chevrons, national designation and racing numbers shall be centered between the leech and luff.
-The numbers and national designation letters shall be minimum 305mm (12") in height and 152mm (6") to 203mm (8") in width (except "1" and "T").
+The numbers and national designation letters shall be minimum 305mm (12") in height and 152mm (6") to 203mm (8") in width (except "1" and "I").
 Insignia denoting honor awards shall consist of a chevron as shown below, which may be used in five colors as designated.
 No sail will display more than one chevron, it being the one corresponding to the highest Championship won.
 Honors won and displayed on sails are awarded on a permanent basis, to the skipper, and not to the boat.